 Remember, it is not a bad thing for your child to explore

-This side of themselves (providing they are of legal age), and if you are visibly awkward, this could impact their view of sex and relationships in the future
+Exploring this side of themselves (providing they are of legal age), and if you are visibly awkward, this could impact their view of sex and relationships in the future.

 Don’t be accusatory